symfony/symfony-docs/routing.rst

 ``_query``
     An array of query parameters to add to the generated URL.

+    .. versionadded:: 8.2

+        Support for defining default query parameters as a route default (via the ``query`` option or the ``_query`` route default) was introduced in Symfony 8.2.

+    When you define ``_query`` as a route default (using the ``query`` option shown below), those parameters behave as *default query parameters* for the
+    route:

+    * They are added to every URL generated for that route, unless you override them when generating the URL (an explicit value always wins over the default).
+Set a parameter to ``null`` to remove it from the generated URL.
+    * When the route is matched, they are used to seed the request query bag, so ``$request->query->get('page')`` returns the default value even when the parameter is not present in the incoming URL.
+Values coming from the actual request always take precedence over the defaults.

 You can include these attributes (except ``_fragment``) both in individual routes and in route imports.
 Symfony defines some special attributes with the same name (except for the leading underscore) so you can define them easier: